 - Prioritize UX over on-chain transparency

-- Don't want to manage guardians
+- Do not want to manage guardians

-Best for: Multi-chain users, beginners, mainstream adoption
+Best for: Multi-chain users, beginners, mainstream adoption.

 Choose Both if you: